dgroomes/mongodb-playground/incremental/README.md

 1. Average population of ZIP areas by city
 1. Average population of ZIP areas by state

-Specifically, the input data is limited to the ZIP Code data for the state of Rhode Island and it is split across three "split" files: `zips-RI-split-1.json`, `zips-RI-split-2.json`, and `zips-RI-split-3.json`.
-The purpose of these split files is to exercise the use-case of incrementally adding input data to existing materialized views.
-The materialized views are just MongoDB collections and they are updated incrementally using an [Aggregation Pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) with a [`$merge`](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/#pipe._S_merge) stage as each "split" file is loaded.
+Specifically, the input data is the ZIP Code data for all of the US and is taken from the previously linked example on the MongoDB website.
+The process of loading the data into the database is split into a multiple phases.
+These "splits" are defined by shell functions in the `commands.sh` file (see [`commands.sh`](#commandssh)).
+The purpose of these splits is to exercise the use-case of incrementally adding input data to existing materialized views.
+The materialized views are just MongoDB collections and they are updated incrementally using an [Aggregation Pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) with a [`$merge`](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/#pipe._S_merge) stage as each "split" is loaded.

 For example, consider some "origin" ZIP Code data which makes up the initial input data.
 This input data is then aggregated into "Average population of the ZIP areas by city" which is saved into a collection called "zips_avg_pop_by_city".